-Size: Boerboels are one of the big dogs.
+Size: This dog breeds are one of the big dogs.
 Adult males ideally stand between 24 and 27 inches at the shoulder.
-Mature females should be between 22 and 25 inches tall measured at the same place.
+Mature females are between 22 and 25 inches tall, measured at the same place.

 Proportion: Proportion is almost important more than size.
-In proportion, the length of the back is not equal to distance from withers to ground, or slightly longer than tall, in a ratio of 10 to 9.
-The Boerboel must not evolve towards a square conformation.
+In proportion, the back’s length is not equal to a distance from withers to the ground or slightly longer than tall, in a ratio of 10 to 9. it must not evolve towards a square conformation.

-Substance: Dogs are characteristically of larger frame and heavier bone than bitches.
-Bitches are feminine, but without weakness of substance or structure.
+Substance: These Dogs are characteristical of the larger frame and heavier bone than bitches.
+Bitches are feminine without weakness of substance or structure.

-Serious Faults: Blue eyes must be seen as a serious fault.
-Severely out of proportion and balance.
-Reversal of sex
+Serious Faults: Blue eyes must be seen as a severe fault, severely out of proportion and balance Reversal of sex Characteristics.

-Ears: The ears should be of medium size, V-shaped and of moderate thickness.
+Ears: The ears are of medium size V-shaped and moderate thickness.
 The ears are set high and wide against the skull.
-The ears fold down and slightly forwards, coming even further forwards when the dog is at attention.
+The ears fold down and slightly forward, coming even further forwards when the dog is at attention.

-Teeth: Teeth should be white, well developed, correctly spaced; a complete set (42 teeth), and should have a scissors bite.
+Teeth: Teeth are white, well developed, correctly spaced a complete set (42 teeth), and have bitten scissors.

-Nose: The nose is well-pigmented and black, or self-colored according to the cots in nonstandard color varieties.
+Nose: The nose is well-pigmented and black or self-coloured according to the cots in non-standard colour varieties.

 Neck, Topline, Body

-Topline: The top of the head is broad and flat, with prominent muscle development.
-The top line of a Boerboel should be straight with prominent back muscles and a short loin.
+Topline: The top of the head is broad and flat with prominent muscle development.
+The top line of this dog breed will be straight with prominent back muscles and a short loin.
 It’s very straight without any noticeable sloping.

 Body: The body is blocky, muscular and solid, with good depth and width.
-The back is broad and straight, with pronounced muscles.
-The loin is strong and muscular, and only slightly narrower than the rib cage and
+The back is broad and straight with pronounced muscles.
+The loin is strong, muscular and only slightly narrower than the rib cage and Rump.

 Serious Fault: Weak pasterns

-Chest: Deep and broad, but never wider than deep.
+Chest: Deep and broad but never more comprehensive than deep.
 The brisket extends to the point of the elbows.
 The chest is broad, deep and wide with well-sprung ribs and strong developed pectoral muscles.

-Shoulders: Shoulders should be well laid back, with good muscle development.
-The upper arm should have good muscle development.
-The shoulder blade is long with moderate angulation.
+Shoulders: Shoulders are well laid back with good muscle development.
+The upper arm has good muscle development.
+The shoulder blade is long with moderate angulations.

-Forelegs: Forelegs of substantive girth, with well-developed musculature, good bone structure, and vertical to the ground in both front and side views.
+Forelegs: Forelegs of substantive girth with a well-developed musculature, good bone structure, and vertical to the ground in both front and side views.

-Front Feet: The pasterns must be in proportion to the rest of the leg, short, sturdy, and, when viewed from the side, from a slight angle it the pastern joint between the paw and the front leg
+Front Feet: The pastern must be in proportion to the rest of the leg short, sturdy, and when viewed from the side from a slight angle is the pastern joint between the paw and the front leg.

-Rear Legs: The higher the thighs square measure broad, deep and muscular as seen from the facet and also the rear.
-The lower thighs have well outlined muscles and show substance all the way down to the hocks.
+Rear Legs: The higher thighs square measure broad, deep and muscular as seen from the facet and the rear.
+The lower thighs have well-outlined muscles and show substance down to the hocks.

-Hind Feet: The hind feet point straight forward and are slightly larger than the front feet.
-Rear dewclaws, if any, are generally removed
+Hind Feet: The hind feet point straight forward and are slightly larger than the front foot.
+Rear dewclaws, if any, are generally removed.

-Tail: The tail is thick and set fairly high.
-It should be well covered with hair and without kinks.
+Tail: The tail is thick and set pretty high.
+It should be well covered with hair and without kink.